Shiplake railway station: Service

 In normal service, there is a regular service between Henley-on-Thames station and Twyford station, with all trains calling at Shiplake station.
 Passengers for Paddington and Reading must change at Twyford.
 Trains operate twice an hour during the day, with less frequent services in the early morning and late evenings.
 Trains run to the same basic frequency seven days a week, but start and finish times for the service differ by day of the week.

 During the Henley Royal Regatta, held every July, a special timetable is operated with additional trains.
 During the period of the regatta, not all trains stop at Shiplake station.

 The platform can hold 7 coaches.

 Level crossing

-There is a level crossing north of the station that, despite being well signalled, has been the site of a numerous accidents and near misses over the years.
+There is a level crossing north of the station that, despite being well signalled, has been the site of numerous accidents and near misses over the years.
 The crossing had no barriers until March 2013, when Network Rail had automatic half-barriers installed.

 In October 2014, safety cameras described by locals as 'looking like robots' were controversially installed to monitor the crossing.